 Best Budget: IKEA ASKHOLMEN Table and Chairs

-Patio dining sets are no small purchase.
-If you're looking for something that can seat four or more people, most options will start in the $500 range.
-If that's out of the question for you, that doesn't mean you can't find something—just check out the ASKHOLMEN Table and Chair Set from IKEA.
+Patio dining sets are no small purchase, and if you're looking for something that can seat four or more people, most options will start in the $500 range.
+If that's out of the question for you, that doesn't mean you can't find something.
+Just check out the ASKHOLMEN Table and Chair Set from IKEA.

 Best Cast Aluminum: Christopher Knight Home Hallandale Cast Aluminum Outdoor Dining Set